 What is a choropleth map?

-A choropleth map is a thematic map that is used to represent statistical data using the color mapping symbology technique.
+A chloropleth map is a thematic map that is used to represent statistical data across geographic areas.
+It uses the color mapping symbology technique, which means coloring regions using different colors or tones to show variations in the data,

 What is a choropleth map used for?

-Choropleth maps are useful when the data you want to convey are:
+Choropleth maps are useful when the data you want to convey is:

 This thematic map visualizes the amount of money each American state (enumeration units, within a continuous statistical surface) spends on health care in relation to the country’s GDP (standardized data).

-It’s important to note that raw data isn’t recommended for choropleth maps
+It’s important to note that raw data isn’t recommended here.
+Choropleth maps are especially useful for showing normalized data, like per capita or per square kilometer rates.

 This is because choropleth maps are comparative by nature.
 They’re commonly used to compare relative data and highlight their differences across geographic locations.